PnS2019/RaspberrySetup/Admin-Setup.md

 2. Flash your SD card with the image by following [this guide](https://www.raspberrypi.org/learning/software-guide/quickstart/)

+After installation for the Raspbian, set the password as `pnspi`

 ## Clone and Run scripts to install all dependencies

 Clone this setup guide: